top of page

 Can stress cause stomach pain?

 Yes, it most certainly can cause stomach pain.
 In fact, chronic stress has been linked to almost every conceivable stomach/gastrointestinal complaint currently named by medical science.
+‘Carefully conducted studies show that major chronic stressors increase the risk of the first symptoms of IBS appearing, and worsen existing cases,’ (Sapolsky 2004).

 In addition to exacerbating IBS, one of the most common and hardest to treat gastronomic complaints, stress has also been shown to increase the production of stomach acid.
 As well as causing indigestion (acid reflux), which is horribly uncomfortable and miserable to many millions of people, excessive stomach acid can contribute to stomach ulcers.